Frequently Asked Questions

 My latitude and longitude aren't showing up correctly to make observations.
 What should I do?

 Make sure you have activated location services on your phone.
-On iPhone, this is under Settings -> Privacy.
-For Android, this is under Settings>Location.
+On iOS, this is under Settings > Privacy.
+For Android, this is under Settings > Location.
 You may also try closing the app and reopening it.

 I don’t see any Satellite Flyover times, what does that mean?

-The Overpass calculator is based on your location.
+The overpass calculator is based on your location.
 Without knowing your location, we cannot provide you with overpass times.
 Make sure you have activated location services on your phone.
-On iPhone, this is under Settings -> Privacy.
-For Android, this is under Settings>Location.
+On iOS, this is under Settings > Privacy.
+For Android, this is under Settings > Location.
 You may also try closing the app and reopening it.
+Do remember that you can make observations without matching a satellite overpass - many observations will match with data from geostationary satellites, which do not show up in the Satellite Flyover list.

 How do I know my observations sent successfully?